-- Raised awareness about students who experience homelessness
+- Raises awareness about students who experience homelessness

-- Provided resources and guidance for working with schools, families, and communities
+- Provides resources and guidance for working with schools, families, and communities

-- Demystified supports available for out of school time (OST) service providers
+- Demystifies supports available for out of school time (OST) service providers

-- Reviewed strategies to ensure the preservation of dignity while advocating for students
+- Reviews strategies to ensure the preservation of dignity while advocating for students

-- Audited district-, school-, and community-based practices to ensure equitable access.
+- Audits district-, school-, and community-based practices to ensure equitable access.

 Are ALL the Children Well?
 A Community of Practice Part Two